 A small cloakroom bathroom is perfect for trying out adventurous decorating ideas that you might not be ready to attempt in larger rooms: if you don’t like it, there’s less wall space to paint and furniture to switch out to make things right.
 You can let your inner interior designer run wild, creating a space that will leave a lasting impression on your guests!

 You can experiment with the use of bold colours or exciting patterns in your décor, and make a real feature of your bathroom.
 Tiles are a great way to invite colour into the room, especially if you use mosaics or ornate patterned tiles.
 What’s more, they’re clean, practical and extremely durable.

 Reflective tiles are an excellent choice if you’re looking to create more drama or a room with a boutique-style aesthetic.
 You could even create a feature wall using reflective tiles, which will bring a real sense of luxury to the space.

 Alternatively, try neutral colours such as creams and light pastels to make the room look and feel more spacious.
 Using a variety of textures and patterns can add a touch of panache, if you want creativity without opting for bold colours.
-You might even choose a neutral shade with a colourful border, such as our Euston Limestone Field combined with the Euston Glass Dots Strip.

 Your cloakroom bathroom is likely to get more visitors than your house bathroom, so you can really say something with your design ideas.
 Small spaces can be great to revamp, as you need to be savvy with the available area.